23. Electric circuits

 Resistance

 Resistance is the property of a material that impedes the flow of electrons throughout that material.
-It has a symbol of the capital letter R. The units of resistance are ohms, which has a symbol of the capital Greek letter Omega (\Omega).
+The symbol for resistance is the capital letter R. The unit is the ohm, which has a symbol of the capital Greek letter Omega (\Omega).

 Resistance is equal to the resistivity of an object times its length and divided by its surface area.
 In other words: